2025 Aerion Women's FC season

 The 2025 season will mark Still Aerion Women's Football Club's 16th season playing in the top flight of Singapore's women football, Women's Premier League.

 Royal Arion WFC will be playing in the Women's National League.

-This season, Still Aerion WFC will celebrate a remarkable milestone - 20 years of passion, dedication, and excellence in women's football.
+During the season, Still Aerion WFC reached its 20th anniversary of participation in women's football.

 Squad

 Still Aerion WFC

-Note: Still Arion did not released their roster for 2025 season.
+Note: Still Arion did not release their roster for 2025 season.